A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Performance Evaluation

 \subsubsection{Baseline Performance Comparison}

-In this scenario, all four methods were simulated over one week (168 hours) with the carbon price set at a representative value of $\$50$/ton.
-Each data point presented is the result of $10$ independent simulation runs, from which we calculate the mean and standard deviation and present in Fig. \ref{fig2}.
+In this scenario, all five methods were simulated over one week (168 hours) with the carbon price set at a representative value of $\$50$/ton.
+The mean and standard deviation are present in Fig. \ref{fig2}.

 TSCO simultaneously achieves the lowest total operational cost and the lowest carbon emissions.
 The CO-Opt baseline, being carbon-agnostic, minimizes only direct fuel costs, resulting in $41.5\%$ higher emissions and $17.5\%$ higher total costs once the carbon price is factored in.
 This is because it relies heavily on the cheapest available thermal generators, regardless of their carbon intensity.
 The RG-Sched heuristic, while intuitive, performs poorly across the board.
 By myopically chasing renewables, it ignores grid congestion and the economic cost of dispatching thermal generators to support its decisions, leading to the highest operational cost and only modest emission reductions.
 The DC-Frame performs better than the naive baselines but is still significantly outperformed by TSCO.
 Its reliance on static, day-ahead signals prevents it from adapting to real-time deviations between forecasted and actual grid conditions, leading to $12.7\%$ higher costs and $16.2\%$ higher emissions.
+The ST-Sched focuses on intra-CPN fine-grained scheduling via customized DRL.
+It demonstrates competitive performance relative to DC-Frame and CO-Opt but falls short of TSCO.
+It achieves $8.4\%$ higher operational costs and $4.4\%$ higher carbon emissions than TSCO.
+Its lack of cross-domain coordination with the power system prevents it from leveraging real-time grid dynamics (e.g., surplus renewable energy) to optimize overall efficiency.
 A key finding is TSCO's ability to significantly reduce RES curtailment.
-By treating the CPN as a flexible load that can absorb surplus renewable generation in real-time, TSCO reduces curtailment by over $60\%$ compared to DC-Frame and CO-Opt.
+By treating the CPN as a flexible load that can absorb surplus renewable generation in real-time, TSCO reduces curtailment by over $60\%$ compared to DC-Frame and CO-Opt, and by $37.1\%$ compared to ST-Sched.
 This demonstrates the value of co-optimization in turning a major energy consumer into a valuable grid-stabilizing asset.

 Additionally, the economic and environmental gains from TSCO do not come at the expense of computational performance.
 TSCO maintains a high job success rate $98.5\%$ and low average tardiness $12.3$ s, nearly on par with the cost-only optimizer.
 This is a direct result of the DRL agent's reward function, which is designed to penalize deadline violations, forcing it to learn a policy that balances sustainability goals with QoS requirements.
 In contrast, the RG-Sched baseline suffers from a poor job success rate $85.2\%$ and high tardiness because its singular focus on RES availability often leads it to schedule tasks on nodes that are already congested, highlighting the need for a holistic system view.